 In addition, DTU Aqua develops methods to support the research:

 Ecosystem-based planning and methods for collecting data and for monitoring populations, ecosystems and oceanographic parameters.
 The data collected is used to test the validity of the models.

 Methods for tagging fish in order to study growth, survival, behaviour and migration.
-These methods can show the distribution of fish in time and space, and applying the models can then make it possible to predict changes in fish behaviour and distribution in the sea.
+These methods can show the distribution of fish in time and space, and applying the models then makes it possible to predict changes in fish behaviour and distribution in the sea.

-Why do we conduct research into marine ecosystems?
+Why do we conduct research into marine populations and ecosystem dynamics?

-DTU Aqua carries out research into marine ecosystems in order to understand the general principles behind ecosystem dynamics and in order to be able to develop models of these ecosystems.
+DTU Aqua carries out research into marine populations and ecosystem dynamics in order to understand the general principles behind ecosystem dynamics and in order to be able to develop models of these ecosystems.

 We study key processes at the individual level and scale up to population and ecosystem levels.
 As an example, migrations of individual fish become population distributions within the ecosystem.
 In this way, we gain knowledge about growth and reproduction, the interaction between species, the relationship between predator and prey, the age distribution within each species, and feeding and migration behaviour.
 We are thus better able to understand current conditions prevailing in an ecosystem as well as future changes to the ecosystem.

 In addition to this general understanding of ecological and evolutionary processes, we are becoming better and better at predicting the impact of fishing and climate change on ecosystems.